Get Budget Forklifts Now. Call Us Today! 708-358-6555

 2. Forklift Tire Replacements

-Tires may not seem like a major issue, but they are one of the most common forklift repairs.
-Forklifts run on either cushion tires (for indoor use) or pneumatic tires (for outdoor surfaces).
-Both wear down over time.
+Tires may not seem like a major issue, but they’re one of the most frequent forklift repairs we handle.
+Forklifts run on either cushion tires (indoor use) or pneumatic tires (outdoor surfaces), and both wear down with daily use.

 3. Mast and Chain Adjustments